shmcfarl/calisti_workshop/03-traffic.md

 Calisti uses Istio’s (Envoy) fault injection feature under the hood.

-Select the "bookings" service in the "TOPOLOGY" view and "CREATE NEW".
+Select the "bookings" service in the "TOPOLOGY" view, seelect "TRAFFIC MANAGEMENT" and "CREATE NEW".

 ![fault 1](images/fault_1.png)